DCBIA-OrthoLab/SlicerDentalModelSeg/readme.md

-# README: Automated jaw segmentation extension
+# Automated 3D Jaw scan Segmentation and Labeling

+JawSegmentation is an extension for 3D Slicer, an free, open-source software for medical, biomedical and related imaging research.
-This extension aims to provide a GUI for the deep learning method for surface segmentation that we developed.
-The dental crowns are segmented according to the [Universal Number System](https://en.wikipedia.org/wiki/Universal_Numbering_System).
+This extension aims to provide a Graphical User Interface for a deep learning teeth segmentation tool that we developed at the University of North Carolina in Chapel Hill.
+This tool takes 3D IOS scans of jaws and automatically labels the teeth.
+The dental crowns are labeled according to the [Universal Number System](https://en.wikipedia.org/wiki/Universal_Numbering_System).

 # How to run the extension